Gluten Free Sourdough English Muffins, Fork-split

 Step 9: Cook with the lid on for about 7 minutes.
 Use tongs to remove the rings.
 Check the underside of a muffin.
 It should appear golden brown.
 If not, cook for another minute or two.
 No need to replace the rings – muffins will hold their shape.
 When ready, use tongs to flip each muffin.
 Replace the lid and cook the other side for 7-9 minutes.
 Check for doneness.
 The internal temperature should read between 205-210 F/96-99 C and each side should appear deep golden brown.

 Step 10: Transfer English muffins to a cooling rack and repeat steps 8-9 if necessary.
 When muffins are cool, split with a fork by inserting it in the middle of the side and gently lifting up.
 Make your way around the center of the muffin in a circle, using the fork to gently lift the top.
 Alternatively, you may use a knife to cut the muffin open, but the fork split method shows off the nooks and crannies beautifully.
-Toast, broil on low, or simply eat the muffins warm off the skillet.
+Toast, broil on low, or simply eat the muffins warm off the skillet with your favorite topping.

 Storage: English muffins should be eaten fresh within two days or frozen for up to a month.